vijayraavi/20533-ImplementingMicrosoftAzureInfrastructureSolutions/20533CGitHubUserGuideforMCTs.md

 ### Printing the lab and LAK files

 If you want to print lab and LAK files, you must convert them Word documents first.
 Microsoft Learning has a Windows PowerShell script that automates this task.
 The script creates the Word documents, and then packages the Word documents into .zip files.
-At the same time, it creates a .zip file that contains the labís supporting files such as scripts and text files, which you will need when you set up your lab environment.
+At the same time, it creates a .zip file that contains the lab‚Äôs supporting files such as scripts and text files, which you will need when you set up your lab environment.

 The Windows PowerShell script, Pandoc.ps1, is in the **\\Build** folder.
 The folder also contains template.docx, which the script uses to format files in Word.
 Do not alter the template.docx file.